 Modern Slavery & Human Trafficking Statement

 This statement sets out Morrison Utility Services actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2017 to 31 March 2018.
+This statement relates to actions and activities during the financial year 1 April 2019 to 31 March 2020.

 ORGANISATIONAL STRUCTURE & SUPPLY CHAINS

-This statement covers the activities of Morrison Utility Services
+This statement covers the activities of Morrison Utility Services.

-COUNTRIES OF OPERATION AND SUPPLY
+COUNTRIES OF OPERATION & SUPPLY

 The organisation currently operates in the following countries:

-- United Kingdom excluding Northern Ireland
+- United Kingdom excluding Northern Ireland.

 The following is the process by which the Company assesses whether or not particular activities or countries are high risk in relation to slavery or human trafficking:

 - A review of our supply chain partners including their country source of materials and labour in support of our business operations.
-As we are operating exclusively in the UK with the majority of our supply chain partners also based in the UK, we consider the overall risk of slavery and/or human trafficking to be very
+As we are operating exclusively in the UK with the majority of our supply chain partners also based in the UK, we consider the overall risk of slavery and/or human trafficking to be very low.

-- For all directly employed employees, we carry out Right to Work in the UK checks and pay minimum wages or above in accordance with published UK government legal guidelines in respect of National Minimum and National Living Wage
+- For all directly employed employees, we carry out Right to Work in the UK checks and pay minimum wages or above in accordance with published UK government legal guidelines in respect of National Minimum and National Living Wage.

-- For all indirect workers we carry out a Health & Safety and Contract Familiarisation induction prior to their commencement of work at which we are able to check their identity, qualifications and
+- For all indirect workers we carry out a Health & Safety and Contract Familiarisation induction prior to their commencement of work at which we are able to check their identity, qualifications and competence

 We have conducted a risk assessment of our supply chain activities across the business including those overseas countries where there is considered to be a material risk of slavery or human trafficking.